MuffinMario/Old-Darkorbit-Project-2009-Cpp/README.md

 You need your own CMS.
 Although there are many folders and files, the only important things I remarkably changed(added) in bin_swf were \, \spacemap_backup and \files

 3. database:
 Well... the database.
-It is derived from manulaiko's old "old darkorbit project" but changed to adapt to more stylistic design choices and more flexibility.
+It is derived from manulaiko's old "old darkorbit project" but changed to slightly to follow core concepts of database keeping, but still needs a total revamp in order to implement configurations.
 ## What else do I need?
 You need to import the phpmyadmin mysql file which the server runs on.
-For further development you can always take a look at the packet list from manulaiko which has been greatly improved by me
+For further development you can always take a look at the packet list from manulaiko which has been greatly improved by me.
+You can find it in the root directory of this project

 ## Which ports do I need to open?
 1. 843 TCP : This port is needed for the policy server to accept the connection